vk26/social-network/reports/hw4_switch_master/readme.md

-# Switch master to slave replica without loss of transactions
+# Promote slave to master without loss of transactions
 In this experiment we try to add one more slave, setup GTID, semi-sync replication, run db client for insertion data, stop force our master and promote one of slave to master.
 Check our success transactions in replication nodes.

 ## Add another slave-replica